Click on each system to see its corresponding demand curve and click on this link to see the Canary Islands curve.

 - The forecasted demand (green curve) is calculated by Red Eléctrica based on the consumption values in similar previous periods, correcting a number of factors influencing consumption such as working patterns, climate and economic activity.

-- The operational hourly schedule (red stepped line) is the programmed production for the generation facilities which, based on an economic order of merit established by the regulator, is drawn up daily by Red Eléctrica depending on the evolution of the demand.
+- The operational schedule (red stepped line) is the programmed production for the generation facilities which, based on an economic order of merit established by the regulator, is drawn up daily by Red Eléctrica depending on the evolution of the demand.